 From Tucson, drive north to Sedona.
 It's a long drive (about 4 hr.), so get an early start.
 In the town of Picacho, not far north of Tucson, you can let the kids feed the ostriches at the Rooster Cogburn Ostrich Ranch.
 North of Phoenix in the town of Rock Springs, stop for lunch (and great pie) at the Rock Springs Café.
+Older kids might be fascinated by the futuristic Arcosanti development.
 If you get to Sedona early enough, take the kids on the Pink Jeep Tours' gnarly Broken Arrow tour.
 This is four-wheeling at its most rugged.
 If you arrive too late, schedule the tour for the next morning.
 At sunset, head to Crescent Moon Picnic Area, where the kids can splash in Oak Creek while you marvel at the sunset light show on Cathedral Rock.

 Days 5 & 6: Grand Canyon